COVID-19 at the Crossroads

 Moderator: Keith Wailoo, PhD

-Panelists: Sandro Galea, MD DrPH MPH; Douglas B. White, MAS; Yolonda Yvette Wilson, PhD
+Panelists: Sandro Galea, MD DrPH MPH; Douglas B. White, MD MAS; Yolonda Yvette Wilson, PhD

 We have all taken different roads through the COVID-19 pandemic.
 As we gather together with our common interests in bioethics and the health humanities, this panel provides an opportunity to reflect on what we have learned so far and to think critically about where we go from here.
 Our esteemed panelists—a historian, a philosopher, a physician epidemiologist, and a physician ethicist—will offer us the benefit of their perspectives and their visions, addressing issues of health equity, mental health, and clinical challenges, among others.